kreuzkoenig/kreuzkoenig/README.md

 ## Hi there, I'm Timo! 👋

 I'm a passionate software developer with a love for crafting elegant solutions and exploring the ever-evolving landscape of technology.
-My coding journey started [Number of Years] years ago, and since then, I've been on a continuous quest for knowledge and mastery.
+My coding journey started some years ago, and since then, I've been on a continuous quest for knowledge and mastery.

 ### Current Focus: